-Required placement test scores (see Admissions and Placement chapter) or enrollment in corequisite developmental course(s).
+Required placement test scores (see Admissions and Placement chapter) or enrollment in or successful completion of a corequisite English course for all courses unless otherwise noted.

 ISTC 1023 Hardware Essentials

 This course presents an in-depth exposure hardware and an introduction to networking.
 Emphasis is placed on best practices in maintenance, troubleshooting hardware and safety issues.
 Students will perform computer assembly, disassembly, and part replacement.
 Course develops critical thinking and problem-skills through hands-on labs, activities and use of a network simulator.
 A lab fee is required.